NeLLi-team/gvclass/README.md

 ### Contamination model

-As of `v1.5.0`, the bundled contamination model (`src/bundled_models/contamination_model.joblib`, `ExtraTreesRegressor`) is retrained on features generated with `sensitive_mode=true` (the shipped default since `v1.4.1`).
+As of `v1.5.0`, the contamination model (`resources/contamination/model.joblib`, `ExtraTreesRegressor`) ships in the runtime resources bundle and is retrained on features generated with `sensitive_mode=true` (the shipped default since `v1.4.1`).
 Training and inference now see the same feature distribution, so the contamination estimate is applied under either sensitive or non-sensitive runs without a protective short-circuit.

 Held-out performance on the real-contig benchmark: MAE 3.92% across the test set; mean predicted contamination on clean bins 0.14%.